 Prevention

 - Quitting smoking is the most important measure that can be taken.
-It is also important to avoid second-hand smoke.
+It is also important to avoid secondhand smoke.

-- Exercise regularly as much as possible.
+- Engage in regular physical exercise as much as possible.

 - Avoid very cold environments.